 Architectural Technology is a two-year technical career program leading to an associate in applied science degree.
 Curriculum emphasis is on architecture, but courses in communication skills, social sciences, and humanities are also included.
 Graduates from this curriculum may be qualified for positions as architectural aide, engineering aide in building construction, building materials and equipment salesman, specification writer, and ancillary professional services.

+FIRST SEMESTER SECOND SEMESTER

+Architectural Tech.
+I Technology II 4

+Second Year

-FIRST SEMESTER ATE 101 Introduction to Architectural Tech.
-I ATE 104 Building Materials Technology II Second Year FIRST SEMESTER SECOND SEMESTER ATE 201 Comprehensive Building Project I ATE 202 Comprehensive Building Project II
+FIRST SEMESTER SECOND SEMESTER

+Building Project I ATE 202 Comprehensive Building Project II